Atlantic slave trade: Demographics

 The demographic effects of the slave trade is a controversial and highly debated issue.
 Although scholars such as Paul Adams and Erick D. Langer have estimated that sub-Saharan Africa represented about 18 percent of the world's population in 1600 and only 6 percent in 1900, the reasons for this demographic shift have been the subject of much debate.
-In addition to the depopulation Africa experienced because of the slave trade, African nations were left with severely imbalanced gender ratios, with females comprising up to 65 percent of the population in hard-hit areas such as Angola.
-Moreover, many scholars (such as Barbara N. Ramusack) have suggested a link between the prevalence of prostitution in Africa today with the temporary marriages that were enforced during the course of the slave trade.
+In addition to the depopulation Africa experienced because of the slave trade, African states were left with severely imbalanced gender ratios.

-Walter Rodney argued that the export of so many people had been a demographic disaster which left Africa permanently disadvantaged when compared to other parts of the world, and it largely explains the continent's continued poverty.
-He presented numbers showing that Africa's population stagnated during this period, while those of Europe and Asia grew dramatically.
-According to Rodney, all other areas of the economy were disrupted by the slave trade as the top merchants abandoned traditional industries in order to pursue slaving, and the lower levels of the population were disrupted by the slaving itself.
+Walter Rodney argues that the export of so many people had been a demographic disaster which left Africa permanently disadvantaged when compared to other parts of the world, and it largely explains the continent's continued poverty.
+He cites estimates showing that Africa's population stagnated from 1650 to 1900, while those of Europe and Asia grew dramatically.
+According to Rodney, all other areas of the economy must have been affected by the slave trade as the top merchants abandoned traditional industries in order to pursue slaving, and the lives of the labouring classes of the population were disrupted by wars fought to obtain captives and by kidnapping.

-Others have challenged this view.
+Other historians have challenged this view.
 J. D. Fage compared the demographic effect on the continent as a whole.
 David Eltis has compared the numbers to the rate of emigration from Europe during this period.
-In the 19th century alone over 50 million people left Europe for the Americas, a far higher rate than were ever taken from Africa.

-Other scholars accused Walter Rodney of mischaracterizing the trade between Africans and Europeans.
-They argue that Africans, or more accurately African elites, deliberately let European traders join in an already large trade in enslaved people and that they were not patronized.

-As Joseph E. Inikori argues, the history of the region shows that the effects were still quite deleterious.
-He argues that the African economic model of the period was very different from the European model, and could not sustain such population losses.
-Population reductions in certain areas also led to widespread problems.
-Inikori also notes that after the suppression of the slave trade Africa's population almost immediately began to rapidly increase, even prior to the introduction of modern medicines.
+About 50 million people left Europe for the Americas in the 19th century after 1820, a far higher rate than were ever taken from Africa.
+Thornton asserts that although not all scholars shared Walter Rodney's characterization of the trade between Africans and Europeans, "recent interpretations have continued to stress that African backwardness necessarily led it into a type of trade that diverted its potential to develop."
+He calls Rodney's views "radical" and argues that African states and elites voluntarily engaged in the slave trade with European traders who joined in a long established trade in enslaved people.